LAS Point Cloud Format

 - Missing data

-- Data holidays: flight path did not allow data collection.
+- Data holidays: flight path did not allow full data collection.
 For

 the fastest data collection, you want to minimize overlap, but then if

 the navigation is off, or the topography changes (the closer to the

 ground the sensor flies, the narrow the swath), you miss points.

 It can be very expensive to go back to cover the voids, so a little

 - Specular reflections from surfaces like water where the laser

 hits the surface at an angle